oIoTShipTalk/mullvadvpn-app/test/docs/BUILD_OS_IMAGE.md

 Now you are done!
 If the VM was configured correctly, `test-manager` will be able to run the test suite using the new OS image.
 Now you should [add your new VM to the test-manager config](./test-manager/README.md#configuring-test-manager)

+## Windows 11 ARM

+TODO

+* Create a Windows 11 VM in UTM.
+* In the UTM VM config, add a serial device with the following settings:
+  * Mode: Pseudo-TTY Device
+  * Target: Automatic Serial Device
+* In the UTM network config, go to advanced settings and set "DHCP Start" and "DHCP End" to `192.168.64.2`.
+  NOTE: This is temporary since QEMU guest tools aren't supported on Windows Arm yet.
+* Follow the the setup for the "Windows 11" section, but skip the parts for setting up `test-runner`.

 # macOS 🚧

 _Instructions for building an OS image based on macOS are still under construction._